ashu-uwach/ashu-uwach.github.com/_posts/2013-01-25-getting-robbed.md

 Man: Seems like you forgot but I showed this when you were being pickpocketed the first time.
 It's your fault that you did not read it.
 I had it in my hand all the time while I was taking out your wallet.
 You could have stopped me.

-Me: WTF?
-There was no way I could read that, you did not show it to me properly.
-You are charging me for an agreement I never agreed to.
-STOP THIS.
-NOW!
+Me: There is no way I could have read that, you did not show it to me properly.
+You are charging me for an agreement I never agreed to. **STOP THIS.
+NOW!**

 Man: If you want to stop me from doing this, talk to my master.

 Me: Tell me how to meet your master.
 I want this stuff cancelled as soon as I meet him.

-Man: Too bad, but my master cannot be reached.
-For one, he does not exist anymore.
+Man: Too bad, but my master cannot be reached. *For one, he does not exist anymore.*

 Me: WTF?
 Then stop taking money from me.

+Man: If you want to stop me from doing this, talk to my master.

+.
+.
+.

+The saga goes on endlessly.
+One day you loose your mind and kill the man, and stop being robbed.

+### What should I do with